 But where do you start!?

 Perhaps in your most courageous moments you’ve made the commitment to start improving your intimacy skills.
 You may be a person who jots down ideas to pursue, your next goal to tackle, a to-do list to get the job done.
 If you’re super committed, but even with the best intentions, most people who set themselves goals to change end up abandoning the change they embarked on.
-But does this approach work when it comes to your intimacy skills?
+But does this approach work when it comes to your intimacy skills- those skills to guide yourself so that you can give and create meaningful relationships?

 Here’s why most people abandon their goal to increase their capacity for intimacy: